 Gaming the vote?

 Scientists aren’t the only ones interested in the outcome of the debate.
 Anti-GMO activist organizations are busy rallying their supporters to watch the debate.
 That’s probably a good thing, as it will allow them to hear one of the other sides in this debate in an unfiltered fashion.
 The same is true for supporters of both sides.
 However, one organization, the Institute for Responsible Technology, sent out a newsletter today instructing their followers on how to game the vote.
 Since Intelligence Squared debates seek to measure a change in opinion, this organization, run by Jeffrey Smith, explained a voting “strategy” to “hold results accountable” (whatever that means).
-Smith’s organization explained to their countless thousands of subscribers that they can vote for the other side before the debate, and then switch their votes after the debate to skew the results!

 This shameful tactic is just what we would expect when facts – even something as meaningless as an accurate measurement of a change of opinion from a structured debate – are threatening to some people.
 This is a microcosm of the wider debate, and another example of the difficulty of having an honest dialog on a politically contentious topic.
 This is why we can’t have nice things.